robfatland/serverless/azure/tutorial.md

 # Azure Function walkthrough

 ## Overview

-This file walks you through building a simple *serverless service* on the Azure cloud.
-This is called an *Azure Function*.
+This file walks you through building a simple serverless utility on the Azure cloud called an *Azure Function*.

+**A note on using the Azure portal**: This is covered in part 2 of this walk-through.
+If for any reason you are not interested in working with and learning about the Azure portal you can do part *1*, skip sections *2* and *3* and continue with section *4*.

-## 1. Establish access to a Subscription including your authentication credentials
+## 1. Establish access to an Azure Subscription

+Make sure you have access to your authentication credentials; and take care that they do not end up in a public location such as GitHub.

+The construction we do in this tutorial will cost very little (as in pennies) but to minimize any cost impact and/or risk it is a good idea to delete everything when you are done.

 ## 2. Portal work

-On logging in you have a browser view of the Azure portal; upper left corner looking something like this:
+On logging in to the [Azure portal](https://portal.azure.com) you have a browser view of the Azure portal; upper left corner looking something like this:

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/00_1_Azure_portal.png" alt="drawing" width="400"/>

+Using the portal is something like a "what you see is what you get" interface experience.
+All of the complexity of using the cloud is there; so the idea of starting out here is to do a bit of context learning through immersion.
+As noted above this can be skipped entirely in favor of moving ahead to step 4 of this walkthrough.

-'Resource' is the generic term for some item you'd like to allocate and use.
+A 'Resource' is the generic term for an item you'd like to allocate and use.

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/10_1_Create_a_resource.png" alt="drawing" width="200"/>